-Elementor has pretty much-covered everything in terms of features that you don’t have to look for plugins most of the time to accomplish functionality.
+Elementor has pretty much covered everything in terms of features that you don’t have to look for plugins most of the time to accomplish functionality.
 Elementor Widgets, as the company markets it – The Best WordPress Plugin Alternative lets you achieve more without the plugins.
 And, you can trust the widgets because they are coming straight from Elementor – a source you can trust.
-However, in the case of Gutenberg, you are left at the mercy of WordPress plugins, which do not come from a trustworthy source always.
+However, in the case of Gutenberg, you have to use WordPress plugins, which do not come from a trustworthy source always.
 If you chose a free plugin that a developer has not updated for a long time, it would make your WordPress website vulnerable to hacking attacks.
 There’s no such risk in the case of Elementor.
 But, you can eliminate the risk in Gutenberg as well by choosing the updated paid plugins because those get maintained regularly.

 Home pages, headers, footers, landing pages, all of those standard pages are easy to build in Elementor because of easy to use toolbox and loads of features and options.
 But, when it comes to creating blog pages, that’s actually where Gutenberg outshines Elementor.
 The Gutenberg blog editor is easy and handy.
 It is writer-friendly - uploading content and images, choosing the heading type formatting the content all done through easy keyboard shortcuts.
 You don’t jump between the toolbox and the editor while writing a blog in Gutenberg.

 Elementor treats blog pages like every other web page that needs heavy designing.
 But, in reality, blog pages are not design-heavy; they are content-heavy.
 Gutenberg nails this particular element of a website.
 It treats the blog page the way it should be treated.

 So, Gutenberg is best for blogging or blog pages.
 For the rest of the website, pick Elementor because it is more advanced and easy to use.
 This verdict might be changed in a few months if we see the pace at which Gutenberg is evolving.